 6 PAYMENT ARRANGEMENTS, DISCOUNTS AND PENALTY PAYMENTS

-6.1 The CHO will submit a Payment Pack in support of a single payment request to the at fault driver’s insurer as soon as full documentation is available.
+6.1 The CHO will submit a clean (as defined at clause 6.17) Payment Pack in support of a single payment request to the at fault driver’s insurer as soon as full documentation is available.
 The pack will set out all charges, with documentation and supporting evidence under an agreed covering letter (example attached, Appendix D) providing payment details.

 6.2 The Payment Pack will consist of: